rontarrant/gtkDcoding/docs/_posts/2019-04-23-0029-radiomenuitem.md

 Today we start on `RadioMenuItem`s with a simple example.
 Next time, we’ll carry on with a second example, but with a more practical bent.

 I said in an earlier post that `RadioButton`s are more complex than other *GTK* widgets.
-Well, `RadioMenuItem`s are too, but in different ways.
+Well, `RadioMeniItem`s are too, but in different ways.
 Those differences start with inheritance.

 Whereas the `RadioButton` inheritance chain looks like this: